kacpertopol/cam_board/README.md

   on *A4* paper.
 Uses tiny markers, for high resolution cameras.
 - **to_print/a4_16_by_9_tiny.pdf** or **to_print/a4_16_by_9.svg**
   on *A4* paper.
 Uses tiny markers, for high resolution cameras.
-  The 16:9 ratio is inside the markers.
+  The 16:9 ratio is inside the markers (see the "r" key binding below).
 - **to_print/letter_16_by_9.pdf** or **to_print/letter_16_by_9.svg**
   on *letter* paper